 And suddenly, your relationship with writing has changed.
 Suddenly she’s a friend you can’t live without, a refuge, a calm place in the storm.

-But here’s the one thing I would like you to take away from your visit here today.
 It’s something I’ve learned through years of my own writing, teaching—and especially, watching other writers grow:

 Taking those creative ‘detours,’ connecting to your own story, learning from your life, forging meaning from what you’ve lived is not the ‘slow path.’

 It’s the only path.